 Best Outdoor Activities in Midtown Manhattan for Kids

 From Times Square to the Empire State Building, Midtown Manhattan is home to some of the most famous sights in New York City.
 If you want to spend the day outside enjoying the New York City weather, here are our favorite outdoor activities for kids!

 Put Times Square on your family’s bucket list!
 With wandering cartoon characters and flashing bright lights, this popular area on 42nd street will impress any kid.
 Though it may be a bit corny for older kids, young children can take photographs with Elmo, Pikachu, and other characters around the area.
 You could even spot the tin man or infamous naked cowboy!
 Aside from just walking around and taking photos, there’s so much to do in Times Square with kids.
-Visit the Disney Store, take a trip to Midtown Comics, or see Ripley’s Believe It Or Not!
+Visit the Disney Store or take a trip to Midtown Comics.
 Afterward, once you’re ready for some sweets, head to the M&M Store.
 No matter what you choose to do in Times Square, we’re sure it’ll be a highlight on your trip.
 After all, it’s one of the best New York City outdoor activities for kids!